OpenBB-finance/OpenBB/website/content/stocks/load/_index.md

 To load a symbol from an exchange outside of the NYSE/NASDAQ default, use yFinance as the source and add the corresponding exchange to the end of the symbol. i.e. 'BNS.TO'.

-BNS is a dual-listed stock, there are seperate options chains and order books for each listing.
-Opportunities for arbitrage may arise from momentary pricing discrepencies between listings with a dynamic exchange rate as a second order opportunity in ForEx spreads.
+BNS is a dual-listed stock, there are separate options chains and order books for each listing.
+Opportunities for arbitrage may arise from momentary pricing discrepancies between listings with a dynamic exchange rate as a second order opportunity in ForEx spreads.

 Find the full list of supported exchanges here: https://help.yahoo.com/kb/exchanges-data-providers-yahoo-finance-sln2310.html